panzerdp/dmitripavlutin.com/posts/173-react-forwardref/index.md

 In the [first section](#1-refs-in-child-components) I mentioned that if you assign to `ref` prop an actual ref, React will throw a warning `Warning: Function components cannot be given refs.`

-But what about using a custom property, for example, `elementRef`, and passing the ref down to the child component using the custom prop?
+But what about using a custom prop, for example, `elementRef`, and passing the ref down to the child component using the custom prop?

 Let's take a look: